-The value entered into this field is passed to the JDBC driver as part of a Properties object in the connect call.
+The attribute value is passed to the JDBC driver as part of a Properties object in the connect call.

 The equivalent Java code is as follows:

 This value can be overriden at the ODBC level by passing either a non-NULL user name in the call to SQLConnect() or a UID=value attribute in the connection string passed to SQLDriverConnect().